Sail: Types

 Each rig is configured in a sail plan, appropriate to the size of the sailing craft.
 A sail plan is a set of drawings, usually prepared by a naval architect which shows the various combinations of sail proposed for a sailing ship.
 Sail plans may vary for different wind conditions—light to heavy.
-Both square-rigged and fore-and-aft rigged vessels have been built with a wide range of configurations for single and multiple masts.
+Both square-rigged and fore-and-aft rigged vessels have been built with a wide range of configurations for single and multiple masts with sails and with a variety of means of primary attachment to the craft, including:

-Types of sail that can be part of a sail plan can be broadly classed by how they are attached to the sailing craft: